ccarv/oc-powershell-wrapper/README.md

-Here’s an updated **README.md** you can drop into the repo.

----

-# ocp.ps1 — PowerShell OpenShift CLI Helper
+# ocp.ps1 — OC PowerShell Wrapper

 A lightweight PowerShell wrapper around `oc` that adds smart login, a context-aware prompt, fast auto-completions (clusters/namespaces/pods/routes/contexts), and convenient subcommands.
 It loads in your profile but **doesn’t run `oc` until you actually use `ocp`**.
 The prompt only updates **when you’re logged in**.